-The Directors are not aware of any business or interest of the Directors, the controlling shareholder and their respective associates (as defined under the Listing Rules) that compete or may compete with the business of the Group and any other conflict of interest which any such person has or may have with the Group for the year ended 31 December 2015.
+The Directors are not aware of any business or interest of the Directors, the controlling Shareholder and their respective associates (as defined under the Listing Rules) that compete or may compete with the business of the Group and any other conflict of interest which any such person has or may have with the Group for the year ended 31 December 2016.

-As disclosed in the Prospectus, each of our controlling shareholders has entered into the deed of non-competition in favour of our Company to the effect that each of them will not, and will procure each of their respective associates not to, directly or indirectly participate in, or hold any right or interest, or otherwise be involved in any business which may be in competition with our businesses.
+As disclosed in the Prospectus, each of our controlling Shareholders has entered into the deed of non-competition in favour of our Company to the effect that each of them will not, and will procure each of their respective associates not to, directly or indirectly participate in, or hold any right or interest, or otherwise be involved in any business which may be in competition with our businesses.

-The independent non-executive Directors have reviewed the status of compliance and are of the view that the controlling shareholder of the Company has complied with its undertaking under the deed of non-competition for the year ended 31 December 2015.
+The independent non-executive Directors have reviewed the status of compliance and are of the view that each of the controlling Shareholders has complied with its undertaking under the deed of non-competition for the year ended 31 December 2016